apocalyptech/bl3hotfixmodding/README.md

 As seen in the example, you can also just specify absolute paths to mod files, if you prefer.

+Also as seen in the example, you can use `!include` to also read in other mod listings, to make it easier to enable/disable groups of mods all at once.
+You can comment out those `!include` lines as per usual with a hash (`#`) mark.

 For the mod files themselves, I didn't care enough to do too much abstraction, so they are very nearly just the raw hotfix